algorithmcardboard/baskarspeaks/index.md

 ## Quotes from Baskar

 * We need to zoom in.
+* The fix apparently doesn't work.
+* Thats even more bogus.
+* Oh! really?
 * There is no black & white.
 Everything is gray.
 * Dont take it too seriously
 * Startups are zig zag line.
 Straight lines are boring